 The distance between the actual position and the new position must not be more than 2147483647 ($2^{31}-1$) microsteps.
 Otherwise the motor will run in the opposite direction in order to take the shorter distance (caused by 32 bit overflow).

-Internal function: The value stored in the accumulator register is copied to the axis parameter #0 (target position).
+Internal function: Position mode is selected and the value stored in the accumulator register is copied to axis parameter #0 (target position).

 Related commands: MVPXA, SAP, GAP, SCO, GCO, CCO, ACO, MST.